portail-fresh/technical-documentation/docs/InterventionalStudyModelEN.md

   - toc
 ---

-# Etude interventionnelle : Schéma d’intervention - Interventional Study : Intervention model
+# Interventional Study : Intervention model
-Conception générale de la stratégie d'attribution des interventions aux participants d'une étude clinique.

 The general design of the strategy for assigning interventions to participants in a clinical study.
 <table>